Conservator stretches gellan gel

 Business was good, but Weidner again noticed a void.
 Many small institutions could not afford to pay for conservation.
 The collections at these museums, archives, and libraries—critical to interpreting our shared heritage—weren’t receiving the treatment they needed.

-Since then, CCAHA has gone through many changes—moving twice, extending services to private clients, adding preservation services, fundraising assistance, and a digital imaging studio—but one thing has stayed the same.
+Since then, CCAHA has gone through many changes—moving twice, extending services to private clients, adding preservation services, fundraising assistance, and a digital imaging studio—but one thing has stayed the same: Our primary concern remains the preservation needs of the changing world.

 Related